mstksg/inCode/copy/entries/singletons-4.md

         -> Knockable (MergeState s t)
     ```

-    `mergeIsKnockable` is only implementable if the merging of two DoorStates
+    `mergedIsKnockable` is only implementable if the merging of two DoorStates
     that are knockable is also knockable.
 See if you can write the
     implementation!